Electricity sector in Canada: Alberta

 Alberta was the first Canadian province to implement a deregulated electricity market.
 The market was established in 1996, following the adoption of the Electric Utility Act, the year before.
 Local distribution utilities, either investor- or municipally owned, retained the obligation to supply and the 6 largest utilities were assigned a share of the output of existing generators at a fixed price.
 The province moved to full retail access in 2001 and a spot market, under the Alberta Electric System Operator, was established in 2003.
 After consumers complained about high prices in 2000, the government implemented a Regulated Rate Option (RRO), as a means to shield consumers from price volatility.

 The generation sector in Alberta is dominated by TransAlta, ENMAX, and Capital Power Corporation, a spin-off of Edmonton's municipally owned company EPCOR.
 Although 5,700 MW of new generation was added and 1,470 of old plants were retired between 1998 and 2009, coal still accounted for 73.8% of utility-generated power in 2007, followed by natural gas, with 20.6%.

-Installed capacity reached 12,834 MW in 2009, with coal (5,692 MW) and natural gas (5,189 MW) representing the bulk of the province's generation fleet.
-Recent additions to the grid have increased wind capacity to 657 MW, while hydroelectric capacity stands at 900 MW.
-Despite tougher new emission measures announced by the federal government in June 2010, industry officials believed the province will continue using coal to generate electricity into 2050.
+As of 2025, installed capacity has reached 23,164 MW, with the two largest energy sources being natural gas cogeneration at 26% and wind at 25%.
+Despite tougher new emission measures announced by the federal government in June 2010, industry officials believed the province would continue using coal to generate electricity into 2050.
 In November 2015, the government announced a coal phase-out by 2030.
-Syncrude's Mildred Lake and Aurora North Plant Sites, the coal fired Sundance Power Station and the coal fired Genesee Generating Station are the top three sources of greenhouse gases in Canada.
+In June 2024, coal was completely phased out of Alberta's electrical grid.